 What does it mean to be disciplined?
 To be disciplined is to do the things that you know are good for you, things that usually require hard work and perseverance.
 It requires discipline to regularly delight your customers.
 It takes discipline for teams to become awesome.
 It requires discipline for leaders to ensure that their people have a safe environment to work in.
 It takes discipline to recognize that you need to tailor your approach for the context that you face, and to evolve your approach as the situation evolves.
 It takes discipline to recognize that you are part of a larger organization, that you should do what’s best for the enterprise and not just what’s convenient for you.
 It requires discipline to evolve and optimize your overall workflow, and it requires discipline to realize that you have many choices regarding how you work and organize yourselves, so you should choose accordingly.

-This article summarizes the seven primary principles behind the Disciplined Agile (DA) framework.
+This article summarizes the seven primary principles behind the Disciplined Agile (DA) toolkit.
 These principles are:

 - Delight Customers – We delight our customers when our products and services not only fulfill their needs and expectations but surpass them.